oreqizer/rust-notes/07_structs.md

 The _fully qualified syntax_ for function calls of a type is:
 - `Type::function(receiver_if_method, args..)`

-Methods called with the full syntax allows the method to be used as a _function pointer_:

 ```rust
 fn main() {
     let mut v = vec![1, 2, 3];